 Why is the NSE Better Than the BSE?

 Certainly, NSE pre-IPO stock is the best bet for you if you wish to put your money into stock investment as a retail investor.
 NSE is dominating with more than 90% market share in all categories.
 Compared to BSE, its revenue is 10 times that of BSE for the last four years.
-In 2024, NSE's EPS (earnings per share) is 167 per share in the financial year 2024, which is 3 times more than the EPS of BSE.
+In 2026, NSE's EPS (earnings per share) is Rs 280-300 per share in the financial year 2026, which is 2.3-2.5 times more than the EPS of BSE.

 Based on the above data and the comparison, if you buy NSE unlisted shares, count on Stockify.
 We are one of India’s trusted online stock trading platforms where you can buy and sell unlisted shares in India from the comfort of your home.